jasperproject/jasper-client/README.md

 $ arecord -D plughw:1,0 abc.wav
 ```

-`-D plughw:1,0` tells `arecord` where the mic is.
+`-D plughw:1,0` tells `arecord` where the device is.
+In this case, device is
+the mic.
 It is at index 1.

+`plughw:1,0` actually refers to "Sound Card index 1, Subdevice 0", because a
+sound card may house many subdevices.
+Here, we don't care about subdevices and
+always give it a `0`.
+The only important index is the sound card's.

 ## Play a WAV file